Dellou-git/roseautoclose/README.md

 ## 💡 Why This Exists

 Due to a bug where **Rose falsely detects an already running process**, it prevents startup.

+This mainly happens, when you run rose, play and then close rose / league.
+This won't kill the process rose.exe which will cause issues on the next start.

 This script ensures: